-When we arrived at Amalfi, a plaque on its Porta Marina declared: “The judgement day, when Amalfitans go to Heaven, will be a day like any other”.
-It is not a swollen-headed claim.
-Amalfi sits pretty in the valley of the Lattari Mountains with a history that is startling.
+In Amalfi, a plaque on the Porta Marina declared: “The judgement day, when Amalfitans go to Heaven, will be a day like any other”.
+It is not a swollen-headed claim given Amalfi’s scenic home in the valley of the Lattari Mountains.
 For all its small stature, it was a naval powerhouse in the 11th-12th centuries, drawing out codes of marine laws that were followed by medieval kingdoms and minting its own gold and silver coins known as tari.
 In the 11th century, a chronicler, William of Apulia, noted of Amalfi: “No other city is richer in silver, cloth, and gold.
 A great many navigators live in this city… famous almost throughout the world as those who travel to where there is something worth buying.”

 From its busy harbour, we took a boat ride that gave us an eyeful of Amalfi’s landscape – pastel coloured houses, gaping caves in cliffs and well-perched convents, not to miss out on a certain white villa with green window shutters that belongs to actress Sophia Loren.

 The stars of Amalfi are the glazed majolica dome of the cathedral with its stunning Arabic and Norman architecture and the basilica.
-Souk-like streets run the length of Amalfi, taking you past lattices of dried red chillies and baskets of Amalfi lemons, shops selling fresh seafood, gelaterias that charge you horrifically for a cone of gelato, but by and by there are not many old structures around.
-In 1343, an earthquake wreaked havoc in towns such as Positano and Amalfi.
-Most of Amalfi’s old buildings along with its people were swept into the sea.
-After that it never recovered from its bad fortune because newer trading routes opened up with discovery of the new world by Christopher Columbus.
+Souk-like streets run the length of Amalfi, taking you past lattices of dried red chillies and baskets of Amalfi lemons, shops selling fresh seafood, gelaterias that charge you horrifically for a cone of gelato, but by and by, there are not many old structures around.
+In 1343, an earthquake brought down old structures in towns such as Positano and Amalfi and most of Amalfi’s old buildings along with its people were swept into the sea.
+Amalfi never recovered from its bad fortune after.
+Newer trading routes had started opening up with discovery of the New World by Christopher Columbus.
 Amalfi became a wallflower of sorts till it drew the attention of the Grand Tour-era travellers.

-What to do: The Vallone delle Ferriere hike.
-Take the steps that lead up from the main street of Amalfi, through the hamlet of Pogerola, and make your way to Pontone that is a another scenic hamlet in the oldest town of the coastline, Scala.
+What to do: Vallone delle Ferriere hike.
+Take the steps that lead up from the main street of Amalfi, through the hamlet of Pogerola.
+Make your way to Pontone that is a another scenic hamlet in the oldest town of the coastline, Scala.
 The hike will lead you into chestnut and fern woods through charming waterfalls, rivers and lemon groves.

 Where to stay: I fear that if I did recommend staying here you might pick up lemons again.
 The town is just too crowded.